ray155093/azure-docs.zh-tw/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="使用 Maven 建置 HBase 應用程式，並部署到以 Windows 為基礎的 HDInsight | Microsoft Azure" description="了解如何使用 Apache Maven 建置以 Java 為基礎的 Apache HBase 應用程式，然後部署至以 Windows 為基礎的 Azure HDInsight 叢集。" services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Microsoft Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"